Add Your Business/Event

 Hazlitt’s philosophy is to offer exceptional hospitality and a friendly, efficient service.
 If you need a few strings pulled to book a table or ticket to a show, they will try their best to get what you want.

-The stunning guest rooms are adorned with pictures and antiques, but are still air-conditioned and feature free WiFi and a LCD TV.
-Hazlitt’s is across the road from the stylish CIRCA Soho gay bar and not much further from all the other gay bars in Soho.
+The stunning guest rooms are adorned with pictures and antiques, as well as air conditioner, free WiFi and LCD TV.
+Hazlitt’s is across the road from the stylish CIRCA Soho gay bar and not much further from all the gay bars in Soho.

 Why this hotel?
 Classic luxury.
 Fabulous location.
 Near Soho gay village.
 Free WiFi.